Protect patients' privacy and confidentiality

 Be aware that anything you upload to a social networking site may be distributed further than you intended.
 It's also a good idea to presume that anything you post online will be there permanently, even if you delete it afterwards.

-This guidance was correct at publication on 31/07/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/11/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.